 - Add nutritional yeast flakes, black pepper, cumin powder, smoked paprika, and cayenne pepper, and process for 30 seconds.
 Scrape down the sides of the container and process briefly again.

-- Add rolled oats and breadcrumbs, and process until well combined.
+- Add rolled oats, breadcrumbs, and prepared flax meal-water mixture, and process until well combined.

 - Taste, and adjust for salt, or any other flavor you want to taste more, such as smoked paprika, cayenne pepper, or lemon juice.